The

 Actual line:

-The form of a line drawn by
+In art a line is drawn by

 pen, pencil, or other

 implement.
-It may be
+It has thickness,

 straight, curved, or dashed.
-This

 Contour line:

-an outline that defines the
+line, that defines the

-define the form of an
+shape or form of an object.

 Implied or Psychic line:

-This form of line is not
+This is not an actual

-When pointing to
+psychological.
+When pointing

 something, the eye travels

-from the hand to that object
+from the hand to the object

 as if on a line.
 This is an